- Tamara Kenney

 Monday, July 22, 2019

 What do you think you want to do next?
 Do you want to increase your business?
 Make it your full time job?
 Can you?
-You could...Will you hire people?
+I could...Will you hire people?
 Advertise?
 Move to a larger space outside of your home?
 All valid questions others have asked me and that I've considered myself over the past 2 years.

 Monday March 12, 2018, I found myself at City Hall in Melrose, MA applying for a business certificate.
 It was time.
 I've had my home-based business in my town for a very long time (over 20 years!) and my name gets mentioned in several social and online forums as: "Tamara's my go-to", "I highly recommend Tamara", so I wanted to do the right thing by making my business "official".